Lowestoft: Culture and community

 The town has three theatres: the Marina, the Players (Lowestoft) and The Seagull.
 The 800-seat Marina, operated as a charitable trust, was restored and refurbished in 2012 and its cinema upgraded to digital in 2013.
-A small four-screen cinema, the independently owned East Coast Cinema, underwent modest refurbishment in late 2011 to upgrade facilities and allow 3D films to be shown.
-BBC Radio Suffolk broadcasts to the area from its studios in Ipswich.
-The local weekly paper is the Lowestoft Journal, which is part of the Archant group.
 The Royal Philharmonic Orchestra has played regularly at the Marina Theatre since 2005.

 Lowestoft Museum, which holds a collection of Lowestoft Porcelain and artifacts describing the town's history, is in Nicholas Everett Park in Oulton Broad.
 There are some small museums in Sparrow's Nest Park in the north of the town, including the Lowestoft War Memorial Museum, the Maritime Museum and the Royal Naval Patrol Service Museum.
 The Heritage Workshop Centre is also located there.
 The Mincarlo, the last surviving sidewinder trawler of the Lowestoft fishing fleet, can be visited at Lowestoft Harbour.
 The East Anglia Transport Museum holds a collection of buses, trams and trolleybuses in Carlton Colville.

 Lowestoft retains several narrow lanes with steps running steeply seawards, known locally as "scores".
 They were used by fishermen and smugglers and now feature in an annual charity race.
 The borough church, dedicated to St Margaret, is a Grade I listed building.
 In the town centre is Our Lady Star of the Sea Church, a Grade II listed building in the Arts and Crafts style and the most easterly Catholic church in the British Isles.

 Lowestoft's town-centre library contains a local-history section and a branch of the Suffolk Record Office.
 Lowestoft Hospital closed in 2016.
 Services are now provided by the James Paget University Hospital in Gorleston.
 The main burial grounds for the town are Lowestoft Cemetery and Kirkley Cemetery.
 The town is twinned with the town of Plaisir in the Yvelines department in the Île-de-France to the west of Paris.